Ordinary days

 Both ideas failed me.

 For a long time, I treated happiness as proof.
-If I were living right – eating well, exercising, meditating, thinking positively – then happiness should appear as a reward.
+If I were living right – eating well, exercising, meditating – then happiness should appear as a reward.
 When it didn’t, I assumed I was failing the process.
-I took cold showers, fasted, journaled, and practised gratitude.
+I took cold showers, fasted, journaled.
 The rituals multiplied.
-The results did not.
+The results didn’t.

-What hurt wasn’t the absence of happiness so much as the accusation that filled it.
-Our culture treats happiness as both a promise and a test: if you optimise correctly, you should feel good.
-If you don’t, the fault must be yours.
-Happiness is marketed as a birthright, but only for those who follow the right protocols.
+What hit wasn’t the absence of happiness so much as the blame that filled it.
+Our culture treats happiness as a promise: if you optimise correctly, you should feel good.
+But it also comes as a test: if you don’t, the fault is yours.
+Happiness is marketed as a birthright, but only for those who follow the ‘right’ protocols.

-Eventually, exhausted by chasing a feeling that refused to arrive, I swung in the opposite direction.
-I told myself the pursuit of happiness was childish.
-Superficial.
-That a serious life was built on sturdier materials: meaning, responsibility, endurance.
-I had a family.
-I had work.
-I had obligations that needed me.
+Eventually, exhausted by chasing a feeling that never seemed to arrive, I swung in the opposite direction.
+I told myself the pursuit of happiness was superficial.
+That a serious life was built on sturdier things: meaning, responsibility, endurance.
+I had a family, work, obligations.
 Happiness, I decided, was optional.

 What passed through

 As we sparred and cried, our son stood in his playpen, gripping the bars.
 He let go, fell, laughed, and tried again.
-He was delighted simply by being.
 The moment should have interrupted us.
-Instead, it passed straight through us.
+Instead, it passed right through.

 That was the beginning of a different way of thinking.

-What if happiness isn’t something you acquire or renounce, but something that depends on care?
-Care in the ordinary way we maintain anything alive.
-Sleep.
-Time.
+What if happiness isn’t something you achieve or denounce, but something that depends on care?
+Care in the ordinary way we tend to anything alive.
+Rest.
 Attention.
-Relationships.
-Space.
+Kindness.
 None of these guarantees happiness.
 But neglect them long enough, and happiness becomes unlikely.

-Another afternoon, months later, I took my son to a worn-down neighbourhood playground.
-Nothing out of the ordinary.
-The equipment was rusty.
-The weather unremarkable.
-Watching him play, I felt a brief, expansive vividness – a sense of well-being that arrived without effort or explanation.
+Another afternoon, I took my son to a neighbourhood playground.
+Nothing out of the ordinary, the equipment was rusty, the weather unremarkable.
+Watching him play, I felt a brief, expansive vividness: a sense of well-being that arrived without effort or explanation.

 It didn’t feel earned.
 It didn’t correspond to any insight or improvement.
 Happiness appeared neither when I chased it nor when I dismissed it, but when the conditions happened – almost accidentally – to be right.

-Psychologist Shigehiro Oishi has argued that a flourishing life consists not only of happiness, but also of meaning and psychological richness.
-The unsettling implication of his work is that these elements do not reliably overlap.
+Psychologist Shigehiro Oishi argues that a flourishing life consists not only of happiness, but also of meaning and psychological richness.
+The unsettling implication is that the three don’t necessarily overlap.
 A life can be meaningful and complex and still feel emotionally empty.
-I recognised myself in that description.

-I had used meaning as a substitute for care.
-As long as my life made sense on paper, I told myself it didn’t matter how it felt.
+I’d used meaning as a substitute for care.
+As long as my sense made sense of paper, I told myself it didn’t matter how it felt.
 But feelings, like bodies, keep their own accounts.
-Ignored long enough, they return as irritability, distance, resentment – a quiet thinning of presence.
+Ignored long enough, they return as irritability, distance, resentment; a quiet thinning of presence.

 I don’t have a formula for happiness.
-I no longer believe it can be engineered, and I no longer believe it should be dismissed.
-What I believe now is that happiness arises from conditions, and those conditions are easy to erode without care.
+I don’t believe it can be acquired, but I don’t believe it should be ignored.
+What I believe now is that happiness arises from conditions, and these conditions are easily eroded without care.

 Some days I feel fine.
 Some days I don’t.
-Still, I tend, knowing it may lead nowhere.
-The mistake wasn’t in the care, but believing it owed me something in return.
-Occasionally, happiness arrives with grace.
+Still, I tend to body and soul, knowing it may lead nowhere.
+The mistake wasn’t in the caring, but expecting it to deliver something in return.
+Occasionally, happiness arrives.
 When it does, I try not to interrogate it.
-I notice it, appreciate it, and try not to hold on when it leaves.
+I hold it close when it’s here, and try not to hold on when it leaves.

-One evening, I watch my son dance – one foot swinging behind the other, hands raised, unsteady and intent, a smile on his face.
+One evening, I watch my son dance – one foot swinging in front of the other, hands raised, unsteady and intent, a smile on his face.